CDLUC3/dmsp_backend_prototype/README.md

 - Resolvers: The code that processes incoming queries and uses the available data sources to generate the response
 - Mocks: Stub or placeholder data that can be returned when a resolver has not yet been developed

+### Security

+**CORS**
+The system uses CORS to ensure that traffic only comes from approved callers.

+**CSRF**
+The system uses the `X-CSRF-Token` header to store CSRF tokens.
+CSRF tokens are generated on each request.
+The token is hashed and stored in the Redis cache to ensure that it has not been tampered with.
+When the caller submits a non-GET (or OPTIONS or HEAD) request, they must include the CSRF token.

+**Access/Refresh Tokens**
+Once a user signs in, the system generates an Access Token and a Refresh Token.
+The refresh token is hashed and stored in the Redis cache.
+The system then stores these tokens in HTTP-only cookies: access token `dmspt` and refresh token `dmspr`.

 ### Authentication

 The system provides a few endpoints that exist outside the Apollo Server GraphQL context.
 These endpoints allow a user to authenticate and acquire JSON web tokens which are placed into HTTP-only cookies.
 Those cookies are then used to perform authorization checks when running GraphQL queries.